 Skip to main content

 Introduced in 1999, an Individual Savings Account (ISA) is a tax-free savings account.
-You can currently pay up to £20,000 into your ISA each new tax year, without paying tax on the interest.
-From April 2027, the tax-free allowance for adults under 65 will fall to £12,000.
-You can read about the changes in full here.
+You can currently pay up to £20,000 into a cash ISA without paying any tax.

 • Easy Access Cash ISA - easy access ISAs usually allow you to withdraw your money whenever you like.
 They often have variable rates, meaning the interest rate could go up or down at any time.